pryv/poc-integration-powerbi/README.md

-# Data Connector Pryv => Microsoft Power BI
+# Pryv → Microsoft Power BI integration

-Custom data connector to import data from a Pryv backend to Microsoft Power BI.
+Custom data connector to import data from Pryv to Microsoft Power BI.

 Warning: support for custom data connectors was only enabled in the [June release 2017](https://powerbi.microsoft.com/en-us/blog/power-bi-desktop-june-feature-summary/#dataConnectivity)